 How to tell if AirPods are fake

-So you’ve gotten yourself some brand spankin’ new AirPods, but after the initial dopamine hit has worn off: how do you tell if they’re actually legit?
+So you’ve got yourself some brand-spankin’ new AirPods, but after the initial dopamine hit has worn off, how do you tell if they’re actually legit?
 Do you open the box?
 Because AirPods are easily the most popular line of personal audio products, they’re also the most likely to be counterfeited because of the large potential profits to be made.
 Copies are often extremely convincing, sometimes to the point where there often aren’t obvious differences on the outside.

-We’re going to go over the signs that your AirPods may actually be fake, but this isn’t gospel: sometimes the differences between what’s real and not aren’t something you can always see.
+We’re going to go over the signs that your AirPods may actually be fake, but this isn’t gospel: sometimes, the differences between what’s real and what’s not aren’t always obvious.

 Check the packaging